Visa Service Provider Re-Validation and COVID-19

 - The anticipated date of completion that the re-validation date should be reset to

-Please reach out to us at firstname.lastname@example.org if you have any questions about this topic or how CompliancePoint can assist your organization with managing your PCI compliance.
+Please reach out to us at firstname.lastname@example.org if you have any questions about this topic or how CompliancePoint can assist your organization with achieving PCI DSS Certification or managing your PCI compliance.

 Finding a credible expert with the appropriate background, expertise, and credentials can be difficult.
 CompliancePoint is here to help.